AntoineBRTL/jcs/README.md

 <img src="./jcsicon.png" width="70"/>

 # jcs lemon
-jcs is a transpiler for jcs-script to javascript.
+jcs lemon is first version of a transpiler for jcs-script (js with c-sharp & java syntax) to javascript.
 For now it's still and developement and isn't usable for real projects.
 You can still try it and help me finding bugs to make a stable version.

 ## Installation ##